eyalz800/zpp_bits/README.md

 }
 ```

-* Constructing input and output archives together separately from data:
+* Constructing input and output archives together and separately from data:
 ```cpp
 // Create both a vector of bytes, input and output archives. auto [data, in, out] = zpp::bits::data_in_out();